 Mean vs Median

 Compared to the mean, the median is much more robust against scattering.
 An outlier usually has no influence on the median, but it has a more or less large influence on the mean.

-The modal value is the most common value.
-The modal value is therefore the most frequent value in a distribution and corresponds to the highest value in the distribution.
+The mode is the most common value.
+The mode is therefore the most frequent value in a distribution and corresponds to the highest value in the distribution.
 It is therefore the value that is "typical" for a distribution.

-The modal value can be used for both metric and categorical (nominal or ordinal) variables.
+The mode can be used for both metric and categorical (nominal or ordinal) variables.

-The modal value is the value of a distribution that occurs most often.
+The mode is the value of a distribution that occurs most often.

 Example: In a sample of 70 managers from Berlin, 20 drive a Daimler, 25 a BMW, 10 a VW and 15 an Audi.
 The car brand BMW is the most common.
-Thus the modal value is "BMW".
+Thus the mode is "BMW".

-Therefore the modal value can easily be read in a frequency table, it is the most frequent observed value.
+Therefore the mode can easily be read in a frequency table, it is the most frequent observed value.